Berupor/Nova16/programs/README.md

-## Примеры программ на ассемблере nova8
+## Examples of programs on the assembler nova8